Ethics, Agency & Fair Housing Requirements

 This requirement will be considered satisfied upon presentation of documentation that the member has completed a course of instruction conducted by this or another Association, the State Association of REALTORS®, the NATIONAL ASSOCIATION OF REALTORS®, or any other recognized educational institution or provider which meets the learning objectives and minimum criteria established by the NATIONAL ASSOCIATION OF REALTORS®.

 REALTOR® members who have completed training as a requirement of membership in another association and REALTOR® members who have completed the New Member Code of Ethics Orientation during any four-year cycle, shall not be required to complete additional ethics training until a new four-year cycle commences.

 REALTORS® Code of Ethics Training course

-Click here to access the free non-CE on-line REALTORS® Code of Ethics Training course developed by the National Association of REALTORS® or register for an upcoming on site Ethics class here.
+- Click here to access the free non-CE 2.5 Hours on-line REALTORS® Code of Ethics Training course developed by the National Association of REALTORS®

 These requirements do not apply to any practicing real estate broker who was licensed for at least 15 consecutive years prior to July 1, 2008.
 Real estate continuing education credit is granted for programs approved by the DOS only and offered only by DOS approved providers.